Just the FAQs

 What can we expect of Member social events during construction?

-We will have Member events; we will just have to choose between casual dining and Member Events as we will have one dining facility.
+We will have Member events; we will just have to choose between casual dining and Member Events as we will have use of one dining facility (the ballroom).

 Will there still be a swim team during construction?